 Every employee is being hired because employers believe that they will add value to the team and the company one way or another.
 It’s no different for fresh graduates – you may lack the field experience but should have the hunger and attitude to learn; invest time and energy in taking up relevant side projects that help master a particular skill.

 Additionally, be agile enough to adapt and work in a dynamic environment and above all, be a great team player.
-They shouldn’t be aiming to impress, instead be honest and transparent about their experience, weaknesses, improvements.
+You shouldn’t be aiming to impress, instead be honest and transparent about your experience, weaknesses, improvements.

-They should highlight hands-on learning experience (i.e. internships, online courses, volunteer work) and skills relevant to the job for which they are applying for.
+You should highlight hands-on learning experience (i.e. internships, online courses, volunteer work) and skills relevant to the job for which you are applying for.
 No one resume may suit all jobs; structure it to best represent your experience to the role you’re applying for.

 What not to highlight?
 The hobbies and skills that are for leisure, and you have no intention to work on them whatsoever.
 Anything that doesn’t add value in representing yourself, your skills, or your experience has no place in your resume.

 New job skills

 This is very specific to the career or activities in which you are interested in.
 Most of the companies are data-driven, and no matter the role you’re applying for, your employer would appreciate it if you’re knowledgeable in analytics.
 Take up courses on data analytics, statistics, and polish your Excel skills.